 After feeding the required datasets, click on Train Model.
 The option to export the ML model or upload it to the cloud will appear.
 Uploaded the ML model to the cloud to safely store it there and let users access and deploy it anywhere in the world.

 On uploading to the cloud, you will receive a URL for using the ML model.
-The URL of the ML model created by the author.
+The URL of the ML model was created by the author.

 Deploy the ML model on the camera and connect a speaker so that the Raspberry Pi triggers an alarm when any suspicious activity gets detected.